idris-lang/Idris2/docs/source/tutorial/starting.rst

 .. code-block:: PowerShell

 	wsl -d Ubuntu idris2 # to run idris2 command in the current Windows directory

+Or in alternative you can use vscode with wls and idris extensione combined.

 Installing from a Package Manager